IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- REWARD FOR SHOWING INITIATIVE!!!
 ### Immediate - Avizallo
 - Vasilev's angling on the saltwood deal should relate to her scheming
+	- frame giltstern for something that would turn popular opinion. selling wood to elves? make it look like they're selling kevara out to elven domination. bc of the trade winds, the ships carrying wood have to come back by river, thru the mirwood...
 - zora should have some other side mystery she's investigating that ties to main thing
 	- she nominally traps PCs under the name of this investigation - it's actually bc Raven is sus
 	- discrepancies related to cargo shipments, crates going missing, esp near eledeia estate (being used by Owl)